-This dessert is definitely an indulgence and not low in calories, so a small portion is all you’ll need to satisfy (suggested serving size is 1/4 cup).
+This peanut butter chocolate ice cream is definitely an indulgence and not low in calories, so a small portion is all you’ll need to satisfy (suggested serving size is 1/4 cup).
 I like that this homemade ice cream is nutrient dense and contains natural ingredients and no refined sugar.
-Definitely worth making at least once this summer if you’re a chocolate peanut butter fan!
+Definitely worth making at least once this summer if you’re a chocolate peanut butter fan.

 You’ll need a food processor or blender to make this peanut butter chocolate ice cream recipe, although if any of you don’t have either of those appliances, (or are making this during a power outage?) and want to try mixing this up by hand, give it a go and please let me know how it turns out.
 I suspect with enough elbow grease it will work.

 - 1 cup milk